Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 So, your fungus gnat infestation has grown large.
 It’s not uncommon for this to happen.

-There a lot of cases when people don’t realize there’s a problem until their plant looks sick.
+There are many cases when people don’t realize there’s a problem until their plant looks sick.

 The problem with treating an infestation is that treatments only rid you of the adults or the larvae.
 Never both.